ArthurSpirling/JustDoOLS/explainer/explainer.md

 ### A Typology of Problems

+In the paper we provide a typology of types of machine learning---that is, data---problems that one can encounter in practice.
+The two axes of interest are how "inherently" or "truly" difficult the modeling processes *really* is and then how much noise we can expect when dealing with this type of problem.
+By "noise" we mean

 **tl;dr: political science datasets are highly curated.
 Thus complex machine learning models cannot improve over simpler options**

 ## 5. So What?
 Advice to Practitioners